 In 2.99 what is an integer field is shows as type Qstring with a type name of Integer64.
 In 2.14 no such ambiguity over the type exists; it is described as type int with typename integer.

 The style rules are all based on the assumption this field is an integer which it always has been described at.

 I have further discovered that pasting the table style from another table will not paste the value map for this field.
 Normally this would be pasted.

 When you enter a new record in 2.99 and set the value of this field, the new path or place or poly is displayed correctly according to the style rules; the problem is when you come to post the table.
 As long as the table is still in edit mode and you haven't posted the new record, it will actually be displayed on the map according to the value which is set in the field.
 It's only when you save the table that it spews.

-#7 Updated by Patrick Dunford over 3 years ago
+#7 Updated by Patrick Dunford almost 4 years ago

 QGIS code revision